United States Edition

 • Medium

 Plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Sweetie is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-Use USDA Hardiness Zone 3 - 14 as your guideline for the appropriate climate for this plant.
 Ideally plant in loamy soil and try to keep the ph of your soil between the range of 5.0 and 6.0 as Sweetie likes to be in moderately acidic soil to weakly acidic soil.

 Growing Sweetie from seed